orbis-eval/orbis2-frontend/README.md

 ## mount a local directory to persist the postgres-data

-If you want to persist the postgres-data between container-starts, mount a local directory when running the container:
+If you want to persist the postgres-data between container-starts, mount a local directory when running the container.

-e.g. mount the local directory **/tmp/orbismount** to persist the postgres-data:
+e.g. mount the local directory **/tmp/orbismount**
 ```
 docker run --name orbis2-frontend-eval -p 8090:8090 \
 -e PGDATA=/var/lib/postgresql/data/pgdata \